Medjugorje Ireland logo

 "They are the ones I first met.
 And I saw that they love this place.
 They gladly confess, they gladly preach, they are at the disposal of the grace of God.
 And that is very positive.
 This morning I saw the church, the places where people come, and I always get one deep question: Why do so many people come here?
 And there is one deep "why."
 They don't come for fun, but for other reasons.
 I have always noticed that they come with the desire to meet the Lord, to pray, and to be in the company of the Virgin Mary."

-Pope Permits Official Pilgrimages to Medjugorje
+In 2019 Pope Permits Official Pilgrimages to Medjugorje

 In 2019, Pope Francis announced that dioceses and other Catholic institutions are now permitted to organise official pilgrimages to Medjugorje.
 This was not done to signify official recognition of the apparitions but to assist with the pastoral needs of the Pilgrims.
 Prior to this announcement, only private pilgrimages were permitted to Medjugorje.